 (RSV), "But we beseech you, brethren, to respect those who labor among you, and are over you in the

 Lord and admonish you, and to esteem them very highly in love because of their work."
-The key phrase is
+The key phrase

-persuade some to follow.
+able to persuade some to follow.

-Another verse used to support command authority is Hebrews 13:17a (RSV), which the Revised Standard
+Another verse used to support command authority is Hebrews 13:17a (RSV), which the Revised

-dominant personality, but from a personal walk which evokes respect.
+a dominant personality, but from a personal walk which evokes respect.

 At this point many may be tempted to say, "What difference does it make?
 After all, the pattern of

-command authority is too widely established to alter now, and, besides, many churches seem to be doing
+command authority is too widely established to alter now, and, besides, many churches seem to be

-all right as it is; why try to change now?"
+doing all right as it is; why try to change now?"

 In response, consider the following: